 And it’s been 18 months since that time.

-There’s been a couple of times where I’ve started to feel a little bit of the twinge and instead of stretching it or putting ice and heat on it like I used to, I turn inward.
+You know, there’s been a couple of times where I’ve started to feel a little bit of the twinge and instead of stretching it or putting ice and heat on it like I used to, I turn inward.

 I go, okay, what is going on with me right now?

-What am I stressing out about?
+Like, what am I stressing out about?

 What am I thinking about?

 How am I feeling?